stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/08-add-configmap/add-configmaps.md

     ![env secret](images/env-secret.png)

-    > Note: The indentation to be followed for `env` in `deploy/values.yaml` is **application.deployment.env**.
+    > Note: The indentation for `env` in `deploy/values.yaml` is **application.deployment.env**.
 You can also refer configmap in env, to see more [click](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/#define-container-environment-variables-with-data-from-multiple-configmaps).

 ### Utilize envFrom to Access ConfigMaps

-1. To utilize environment variables from a resource itself, such as ConfigMap, we can mention the `envFrom` field and specify the configmap name.
+1. To utilize environment variables from a resource, such as ConfigMap, we can mention the `envFrom` field and specify the configmap name.
 Add this yaml to `deploy/values.yaml`. `envFrom` will fetch all the environment variables define in this configmap.

     ```yaml
     # Example of using envFrom to load environment variables from a ConfigMap